AppleTree

-AppleTree is a Colombian rock band formed in Bogotá in 2012, consisting of Camilo Andrés Cárdenas (lead vocals, guitar), Alex González (bass) and Cristian Galeano (drums).
+AppleTree is a Colombian rock band formed in Bogotá in 2012.
+It consists of Camilo Andrés Cárdenas (lead vocals, guitar), Alex González (bass) and Cristian Galeano (drums).
 Their music is inspired by indie rock bands with Lo-Fi aesthetics like Pavement, Guided by Voices, Dinosaur Jr. and Sebadoh.

 Beginning: Draft (EP)

 They recorded their first EP called Draft by mid 2012 with Fabián Cárdenas as producer and their bedrooms as studio.
 This EP was mastered in Blue Mountain in Nashville, USA.
 In October 2012 Galeano joined the band and they played their first gigs opening for the British band the Palace of Justice in different cities of Colombia.

-Draft was reviewed by blogs and media in the U.S.A., England, Germany, Switzerland, Canada, Mexico, Argentina, Costa Rica, Venezuela and Colombia.
+Draft was reviewed by blogs and media in the US, England, Germany, Switzerland, Canada, Mexico, Argentina, Costa Rica, Venezuela and Colombia.
 In 2013 AppleTree was listed as one of the "seven overseas bands you've gotta listen" by I.R.C.
 (U.S.A.)